-a.
-Life insurance segment
+A. Life insurance segment

-The life insurance segment provides cover for life insurance risk only, as well as coverage of other risks such as disability, occupational disability and other health-related services b.
-Health insurance segment c.
-General insurance segment
+The life insurance segment provides cover for life insurance risk only, as well as coverage of other risks such as disability, occupational disability and other health-related services

+B. Health insurance segment

 All the Company's health insurance operations are concentrated within this segment.
 The segment provides personal accident cover, severe illness cover and foreign travel cover.